Programs

 30K’s Tech Geeks program provides practical technology education and employment for teenagers living in poverty, with 50% of jobs going to teens involved in the juvenile delinquency system.
 We help students take control of their futures while expanding the number of African Americans who pursue a career in computer science.

-Tech Geeks learn how to build video games, apps, and websites while developing their portfolios and résumés in the process.
+Tech Geeks learn the coding language skills on how to build video games, apps, and websites while developing their portfolios and résumés in the process.
 We ensure students have a job history on their record to offset their criminal history.

 Program FAQs